Notice of Privacy Practices

-Acknowledgment of receipt of Notice of Privacy Practices: We will request you to sign a separate form acknowledging you were offered or received a copy of this Notice.
-If you elect not to sign the acknowledgment, one of our staff members will sign on your behalf attesting the Notice was provided to you.
+Acknowledgment of receipt of Notice of Privacy Practices: We will request that you sign a separate form acknowledging that you were offered or received a copy of this Notice.
+If you elect not to sign the acknowledgment, one of our staff members will sign on your behalf attesting that the Notice was provided to you.
 A copy of the acknowledgment will be maintained in your patient record.

-Your Rights: You have the following rights regarding your PHI.
+Your Rights: You have the following rights regarding your protected health information.
 You have the right to:

 Confidential Communications: You have the right to receive confidential communications regarding your medical information.
 For example, you may request that the Provider contact you only at work or by mail.
 We will honor all reasonable requests.

-Video Monitoring: Agile Virtual PT utilizes HIPAA compliant video cameras in the open gym area of this facility so as to ensure the safety of our patients at all times.
+Video Monitoring: We may utilize HIPAA compliant video cameras in the open gym area of this facility so as to ensure the safety of our patients at all times.
 Video recordings are never distributed, sold, or played on the internet, social media, or YouTube for general viewing.
 Videos will not be part of the medical record.